scalabli/quo/docs/printing_text.rst

    * ``reset``  – by default a reset-all code is added at the end of the string which means that styles do not carry over.
 This can be disabled to compose styles.

-inscribe
+`'inscribe``
 ----------
 quo ships with a
-:func:`~quo.inscribe` function that's meant to be (as much as possible) compatible with the built-in print function, and :func:`quo.echo` but on top of that, also supports colors and formatting.
+:func:`~quo.inscribe` function that's meant to be (as much as possible) compatible with the built-in print function, and :func:`quo.echo`.
+It also supports colors and formatting jist link :func:`quo.echo`
 On Linux systems, this will output VT100 escape sequences, while on Windows it will use Win32 API calls or VT100 sequences, depending on what is available.